Canvas entry properties and event properties

 can also be referenced in any Message step in Canvas Flow since Canvas Flow supports persistent entry properties.

-In this Canvas, we have a user journey that begins at an Action Paths step to determine if a user has added an item to their wishlist.
-From here, if the user has added an item, then they will experience a delay before receiving a message “New item in your wishlist!” from the Message step.
-The first Message step in a user journey will have access to the custom event_properties
+In this Canvas, we have a user journey that begins with an Action Paths step to determine if a user has added an item to their wishlist.
+From here, if the user has added an item, they will experience a delay before receiving a message “New item in your wishlist!” from the Message step.

-from your Action Paths step, so in this case, we’re able to include {{event_properties.${property_name}}}
+from your Action Paths step.
+In this case, we’re able to include {{event_properties.${property_name}}}

-If a user doesn’t add an item to their wishlist, they go through the Everyone Else path, so the event_properties
+in this Message step as part of our message content.
+If a user doesn’t add an item to their wishlist, they go through the Everyone Else path, meaning the event_properties

 can’t be referenced and will reflect an invalid settings error.